visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

 3. **First-In-First-Out (FIFO):**
    - Evicts the oldest items first.
    - Maintains a queue of items and removes the ones that have been in the cache the longest.
+   - A caching system for logging events where old logs are removed as new logs come in.

 4. **Least Frequently Used (LFU):**
    - Evicts the least Frequently accessed items first.
+   - A recommendation engine might use LFU to keep popular items in the cache.

+5. **Time-to-Live (TTL) Expiration**
+   - Each cache entry is assigned a time-to-live (TTL), and entries are evicted once they expire.
+   -  In a news application, articles might be cached with a TTL, allowing them to expire when they’re no longer current.

 ### Caching Patterns: